slviajero/tinybasic/MANUAL.md

 ASCII output to a display is sent through the output channel 2.
 Displays are handled by a generic display driver.
 For low memory systems the display driver supports a non scrolling / unbuffered mode.
 Only a few basic display functions are supported.
 If there is enough memory, the display driver can be compiled in scrolling / buffered mode.
 For the the option DISPLAYCANSCROLL has to be defined in hardware-arduino.h.
 All characters are buffered in a display buffer which can be accessed byte wise.

+In non buffered mode the display driver has the following functions:

+The cursor of the display can be accessed special variables @X and @Y. Both variables are read/write.
+One can find out where the cursor is and set its position.
+Output with PUT &2 and PRINT &2 goes to the next cursor postion.

+Sending ASCII character 12 clears the display.
+PUT &2, 12 is clear screen on the display.

+Sending ASCII character 10 goes to the beginning of next line.

+Sending ASCII character 13 goes to the next line leaving the column the same.

+Sending ASCII character 127 goes back one cursor position and clears the character.
+It is "delete".

+ASCII character 27 (ESC) is sets the terminal to esc mode and triggers vt52 character interpretation.

+ASCII character 3 (ETX) is used for page mode displays to trigger the redraw.

+Buffered displays add scrolling.
+Once the cursor goes beyond the last line, the display is redraw with the first line disappearing.
+This is simple line based software scrolling.

+Each character in the display is buffered a display buffer.
+This buffer can be accessed through the special array D().
+Writing to the array immediately display the character on the display.
+Reading from it gives the displayed character at the index position.
+The array starts from 1.
+The index advances by column and then by row.

+Currently LCD displays 16x2 and 20x4, Nokia 5110, ILI9488, SSD1306, and SD1963 are supported.
+All displays use 8x8 fonts.
+Nokia has 10 columns and 6 rows.
+SSD1306 character buffer dimension depend on the display size.
+16x8 is the most common size.
+ILI9488 has 20 columns and 30 rows.
+It is portrait mode by default.
+A 7 inch SD1963 has 50 columns and 30 rows.

+In addition to the displays, VGA output is supported with the FabGL library on ESP32 systems.
+These systems are described in the special systems section.

 ### Secondary serial

 ### Wire communication